wendyverdonk93/docs/content/integrations/pwa/pwa-studio/manual.md

 ### Using PWA Studio

-Please see our Github repo for the [installation instructions](https://github.com/MultiSafepay/Magento2Msp/tree/progressive-web-app) for PWA Studio.
+Please see our GitHub repo for the [installation instructions](https://github.com/MultiSafepay/Magento2Msp/tree/progressive-web-app) for PWA Studio.